The Elementary Theory of the Frobenius Automorphisms

 We can construct the completion $\hat{L}$ of $L^h$ for this topology; an element of $\hat{L}$ is represented by a sequence $a_n$ of elements of $L^h$, with $\val(a_{n+1}-a_n) \geq \si^n(v)$ for some $v \in \val$, $v>0$.
 This completion carries a natural $\omega$-increasing transformal valued field structure.

-If $K \leq L$ are transformal discrete valuation rings over $F$, the topological closure of $K^h$ within $\hat{L}$ can be identified with $\hat{K}$.
+If $K \leq L$ are transformal discrete valuation rings over $F$, the topological closure of $K^h$ within $\hat{L}$ can be identified with $\widehat{K}$.

 The Henselization and completion processes do not change the value group or residue field.
-By Lemmas \ref{vt1}, \ref{vt2}, the residue field is an extension of $F$ of finite transcendence degree, and the value group is a $\Zz[\si]$-submodule of $\Z-si$.
+By Lemmas \ref{vt1}, \ref{vt2}, the residue field is an extension of $F$ of finite transcendence degree, and the value group of the algebraic clsoure is $\Qq[\si]$.
+We will obtain a theory closely analogous to the theory of discrete valuation rings in algebraic geometry.

 \>{paragraph}

 \>{subsection} \<{subsection}{The value group}